 If you’re self-employed you can join the Making Tax Digital pilot for Income Tax.

-As part of the Making Tax Digital pilot, self-employed businesses can voluntarily use software to keep their business records digitally and send Income Tax updates to HM Revenue and Customs (HMRC), instead of filing a Self Assessment tax return.
+As part of the Making Tax Digital pilot, self-employed businesses and landlords can voluntarily use software to keep their business records digitally and send Income Tax updates to HMRC, instead of filing a Self Assessment tax return.

 This means you’ll see an estimate of how much tax you might owe as you go, rather than waiting until the end of the tax year.